-Opened in late 2012, the new Science museum is a must-see, not only for its stunning permanent exhibits and traveling shows, but for Thom Mayne’s groundbreaking, sustainable building which boasts a glass enclosed staircase that cuts right through the structure.
-There is so much to see here that you might want to break it up into a couple of trips, but our favorite by far is the Gems and Minerals hall, which among other phenomena, includes an amazing 5-foot geode.
-Plus, if you have little ones, the Children’s Museum is practically worth the day trip alone with all its requisite slides, crawl spaces, and sandpits.
+Opened in late 2012, the new science museum is a must-see, not only for its stunning permanent exhibits and traveling shows but also for Thom Mayne’s groundbreaking sustainable building, which boasts a glass-enclosed staircase that cuts right through the structure.
+There is so much to see here that you might want to break it up into a couple of trips, but our favorite by far is the gems and minerals hall, which among other phenomena, includes an amazing five-foot geode.
+Plus, if you have little ones, the Children’s Museum alone is practically worth the day trip with all its requisite slides, crawl spaces, and sandpits.

 The Goss-Michael Foundation